apsIEX/iexplot/README.md

 ## Installing iexplot
 ### directly from git
 	install git+https://github.com/apsIEX/iexplot.git

 ### so that you can edit and submit changes to the repo
 	git clone https://github.com/apsIEX/iexplot
 	cd iexplot
 	pip install .

+## PyImageTool
+We have a forked branch (https://github.com/apsIEX/PyImageTool) which has added some functionality to the PyImageTool package developed by Kyle Gordon  (https://github.com/kgord831/PyImageTool)

 ## Running your first example